alex7kom/node-steam-tradeoffers/README.md

-# Steam Trade Offers for Node.js and io.js
+# Steam Trade Offers for Node.js

 [![NPM Version](https://img.shields.io/npm/v/steam-tradeoffers.svg)](https://www.npmjs.com/package/steam-tradeoffers "steam-tradeoffers on NPM")
 [![NPM Downloads](https://img.shields.io/npm/dm/steam-tradeoffers.svg)](https://www.npmjs.com/package/steam-tradeoffers "steam-tradeoffers on NPM")
 [![PayPal Donate Button](https://img.shields.io/badge/donate-paypal-orange.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=DDE8H72QKJHRJ&item_name=node%2dsteam%2dtradeoffers&currency_code=USD "Donate to this project via PayPal")
 [![Steam Items Donate Button](https://img.shields.io/badge/donate-steam%20items-yellowgreen.svg)](https://steamcommunity.com/tradeoffer/new/?partner=89647317&token=vmYJwN-y "Donate Steam Items")

-`steam-tradeoffers` is a library for Node.js and io.js written in JavaScript.
+`steam-tradeoffers` is a library for Node.js written in JavaScript.
 It allows you to automate Steam trading using trade offers.
 It was designed with [node-steam](https://github.com/seishun/node-steam) in mind, but does not depend on it directly.
 Some of the methods of the library are wrappers for Steam Web API.

 __Please read the [FAQ](https://github.com/Alex7Kom/node-steam-tradeoffers/wiki/FAQ)__ first if you have any questions.